Interloop Limited: History

-Interloop was established in 1992 as a B2B manufacturer of socks and leggings by brothers Musadaq Zulqarnain and Navid Fazil along with Tariq Rashid.
+Interloop was established in 1992 as a B2B manufacturer of socks and leggings by brothers Musadaq Zulqarnain and Navid Fazil along with Jahanzeb Khan Banth.
 After eight years, a second production unit was opened with 400 knitting machines installed.

 In 2003, Interloop opened its first vertically integrated hosiery plant in Faisalabad in an effort to make its supply chain management more efficient.

 In 2005, the company opened their second hosiery plant, and launched a yarn dying division a year later, also in Faisalabad.

-Listing on Pakistan Stock Exchange

 The company was converted into public limited company on July 18, 2008 from being private limited.

 In March 2019, Interloop raised more than 5 billion pkr through Pakistan's largest private sector IPO, placing it amongst the top 50 companies listed on the Pakistan Stock Exchange by market capitalization.

-Interloop Vision 2025

-On 1 September 2021, the company unveiled its "Vision 2025" plan.
-Interloop will be adding further capacity by investing in a fully vertical apparel facility and increase the annual capacity to 40 million pieces of apparel.
-The company is also planning to generate a quarter of its business through value-added services including trends and analytics, design services, collaborative planning, forecasting, warehousing and logistics.
+In FY24, Interloop Limited became Pakistan's largest textile exporter, surpassing $530 million in exports.
+They are also the largest publicly traded textile company in Pakistan by market capitalization.
+Currently working in different sectors like Hosiery Socks, Apparel, Denim and Activewear.